Albuquerque Whiplash Claims: Everything You Need to Know

 It is also important to remember that the car insurance company of the person responsible for your injury is likely to try to devalue your whiplash injury and offer you a quick but low settlement.
 You should be wary of these practices and not be intimidated into accepting the first offer you get.

-In addition, it may be advantageous to work on your whiplash claim with an Albuquerque personal injury attorney experienced in handling whiplash injury claims.
+In addition, it may be advantageous to work on your whiplash claim with an Albuquerque personal injury lawyer in handling whiplash injury claims.
 This is especially true if your whiplash is serious and is likely to have extensive, long-term consequences for your health.

 As a result of both of these factors, whiplash injury victims sometimes delay the decision to start working toward their compensation claim.
 Insurance companies tend to take advantage of this delay by downplaying the injury, minimizing its effects on the victim’s life, and ultimately making an unfairly low compensation offer.